Shakthivelms8/dp-420-cosmos-db-dev/instructions/13-change-feed.md

     > &#128221; You will use another tool to generate items in your Azure Cosmos DB SQL API container.
 Once you generate the items, you will return to this terminal to observe the output.
 Do not close the terminal prematurely.

-## Seed your Azure Cosmos DB SQL API account with sample data
+## Task 04: Seed your Azure Cosmos DB SQL API account with sample data

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container.
 The tool will then create a set of items that you will observe using the change feed processor running in your terminal window.